 If you think that Invisalign Express sounds like the right aligner system for you, the best way to find out for sure is to consult an Invisalign provider near you.
 They will be able to assess your teeth and bite to see which Invisalign option is best for you.

-When you attend your initial appointment, your dentist will use Invisalign’s iTero digital scanning system to get a 3D image of your teeth.
-Using this image, your dentist will be able to check your eligibility and decide the best course of treatment for you.
+When you attend your initial appointment, your dentist or orthodontist will use Invisalign’s iTero digital scanning system to get a 3D image of your teeth.
+Using this image, they will be able to check your eligibility and decide the best course of treatment for you.

 You will also be able to see a preview of your full treatment and the projected end results.
 This treatment plan will give you an idea of how long treatment will take and how many sets of aligners you will need.